bosionsquirrel/IAN/README.md

-# abxyzn
+# IAN
-This is official Pytorch implementation of the paper "abxyzn" accepted by IEEE TGRS.
+This is official Pytorch implementation of the paper "Interactive Attention Dense Network for Remote Sensing Image Super-Resolution".